t-sagara/jageocoder/README.md

 ## Tests

-Run `pytest` for unit tests.
-Run `pytest jageocoder/ --doctest-modules` for doc tests.
+Run `pytest` for unit tests, `pytest jageocoder/ --doctest-modules` for testing sample codes in comments and
+`pytest docs/source/ --doctest-glob=*.rst`
+for testing codes in the online manual document.

 ## Contributing